Antisense therapy: Nomenclature

-Antisense Oligonucleotide Development
+Antisense oligonucleotide development

 Developments in ASO modification are separated into three generations.
 Generation one is called backbone-modified and focuses on the phosphodiester group of the nucleotide.
 This impacts inter-nucleotide binding.
 These modifications led to better distribution, reduced urinary excretion, and prolonged residence time of the ASOs in the cell.
 Some examples of first generation modifications include the addition of a phosphorothioate group (PS), methyl group, or nitrogen.
 The most common is the phosphorothioate group (PS) in which the oxygen atoms of a phosphodiester group are replaced with sulfur atoms, greatly improving efficacy and reducing degradation.
 Generation two is sugar-modified, focused on the ribose sugar of the nucleotide.
 This generation saw improved binding affinity while reducing degradation.
 Some examples of generation two modifications are the substitution of R group with morpholine group (MO) and the usage of phosphorodiamidate morpholino oligomer (PMO) and thiomorpholine oligomer (TMO) as linkages between the ribose sugar and phosphodiester group in the backbone.
 Generation three is nucleobase-modified, the least common type of modification.
 These modifications enhanced binding affinity and cell penetration while reducing degradation and off-target effects.
 Examples include the introduction of G-clamps, pseudoisocytosine, and the substitution of bases with amine, thione, halogen, alkyl, alkenyl, or alkynyl groups.